uga-libraries/bags/README.md

 ### batch_bag.py

-This script makes a bag with MD5 fixity from each folder in the bag_directory, validates it, and logs the results.
+Purpose: make a bag with MD5 fixity from each folder in the bag_directory, validate it, and log the results.

+Argument: bag_directory (required): path to the directory that contains the folders to bag.

 This script is primarily used in the accessioning workflow when an accession is too big for a single bag.

-Argument: bag_directory (required): path to the directory that contains the folders to bag.

 Loose files should be put into folders prior to running the script.
 The script will skip any files and any folder that ends with _bags, where it is the subfolders that will be bagged.

 ### delete_new_temp.py

-This script finds temporary files that are not in the manifest, deletes them, and validates the bag.
+Purpose: find temporary files that are not in the manifest, delete them (if delete mode), and validate the bag.
-It does not delete temporary files that are in the manifest or non-temporary file that are not in the manifest.
-It does not try to validate if some files are missing from the manifest and not deleted, but instead prints those files to review if they should be considered temporary or if the bag needs to be updated.

 Arguments:
 * bag_path (required): path to the bag (folder that ends in "_bag")